Skip to content

 MCP (Remote)Non-developers, quick edits, no local setupMCP-compatible AI tool

 The fastest path if you use Claude Code.
-The /bifrost:build skill combines local development with CLI and MCP tools automatically.
+The /bifrost:build skill combines local development with the CLI and MCP automatically.
+A companion /bifrost:setup skill walks you through CLI install, login, and MCP wiring on a fresh machine.

 Terminal window